ampl/colab.ampl.com/docs/source/getting-started.rst

 Quick setup
 -----------

-In order to be use AMPL on the notebook platforms you just need to following two code blocks at the beginning of your notebook:
+In order to be use AMPL on any notebook platform (e.g., Google Colab) you just need to following two code blocks at the beginning of your notebook:

 .. code-block:: bash